-- Add your name in the header of a document. - Right-align the text in the header.
+- Add your name in the header of a document.

+- Right-align the text in the header.

+- Select a built-in footer with a page number.

 Adding a Border

 You can add a border to the text in your document to draw attention to important information.